generalustelaru/ophir-2d/README.md

    - Run `make start` or `docker compose up -d` and wait for dependencies to download and instantiate.
    - Run `make seed` or `docker compose exec game-server node seed-db.cjs` to hydrate the database.

-You can access the app on `localhost:3001` but if you want to share the link with others on your network, you'll need to find your actual local address:
+You can access the app on your machine by navigating to `localhost:3001` but if you want to share the link with others on your network, you'll need to find your actual local address and share it as `<local_address>:3001`.
    - PowerShell: `Get-NetIPAddress -AddressFamily IPv4 | Where-Object {$_.InterfaceAlias -like '*Ethernet*'}`
    - Git Bash: `ipconfig | grep -A 3 'Ethernet' | grep 'IPv4' | awk '{print $NF}'`
    - Linux: `hostname -I`

 To turn off all processes run `make stop` or `docker compose down`.